PacktPublishing/Node-Cookbook-3rd-Ed/8-Understanding-Microservices/content.md

 In this recipe and subsequent ones in this chapter we are going to be using prebuilt containers to gain a practical understanding of the benefits of containerization, particularly when applied to a microservice system.
 We will be building our own container in the deployment chapter later in the book.

 ### Getting Ready
 For this recipe we will be using the Docker container engine.
 Firstly we will need to install this and validate that it is operating correctly.
-To do this head over to `http://www.docker.com` and install the appropriate binary for your system.
+To do this head over to `http://www.docker.com` and install the appropriate binary for our system.
 Docker supports Linux, Windows and Mac natively.

 We can check that Docker was installed successfully by opening a shell and running the following: